 Submitting the culminating research project: In order to graduate in a particular semester, you need to submit your thesis or dissertation on the last day of the 14-week semester or 8-week summer term which is also the official graduation date.
 To find your final date for submission, you can view the academic calendar and look for the academic year you plan to graduate.
 On the appropriate calendar, look to see when the last day of the 14-week semester or 8-week term falls and that’s the due date for your research to be submitted to the Graduate Studies Office.

 There are certain requirements that the Graduate Studies Office has for theses and dissertations.
 They must include both an abstract on the first page of the document and a signature page on the second page.
 It is also acceptable though to have the signature page submitted separately at the time of the submission of the final manuscript.
-Note – the final signatures needed for the signature page, those of the Dean of Graduate Studies and the Provost & Vice Chancellor for Academic Affairs, will be obtained by the Office of Graduate Studies.
+Note – the final signature needed for the signature page (the Associate Vice Chancellor for Research and Innovation and Dean of Graduate Studies) will be obtained by the Office of Graduate Studies.

 Here’s a thesis and dissertation template.
 For each, only the first two pages are required.
 The other pages are only an example of how your thesis or dissertation might look.
 Please consult with your thesis and dissertation advisor for specific formatting instructions.